xwp/wp-search-tweets-widget/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

 Provides Twitter query search, like `from:WordPress, OR from:photomatt`, and gets the search results rendered as a widget.
-The results will get updated frequently.

 == Description ==